SrgElephant/Schnucks-Coupon-Applier/README.md

   Make a new folder called SCA for holding both scaCredentials.py and sca.py.
 Download both files.

-  Open the terminal in SCA - where the both files are located, and type
+  Open the terminal in SCA - where scaCredentials.py and sca.py are located, then type

   `python3 scaCredentials.py`